The city on the Sile river

-Treviso is one of the art cities with medieval walls well preserved close to Venice.
-First of all, it is an important agriculture area and also with different sites of industries.
-Hence, the rivers Sile and Botteniga (or Cagnan) pass through Treviso.
-And since the 14th century, its fortunes were like those of Venice.
+Treviso is one of the art cities with medieval walls well preserved close to Venice with an important agriculture area and different industrial and commercial districts.
+Hence, the rivers Sile and Botteniga (or Cagnan) pass through Treviso, and since the XIVth century, its fortunes were linked to these waterways which have fostered considerable economic growth similar to that of Venice.

-Anyway, the defensive walls of Treviso date back to 1500.
-Therefore a hydraulic system implemented these walls.
-And with this solution, they were able to flood the countryside as a further defense.
-Most of all this art city was the prime market of the mainland to the nearby Venice.
-Furthermore, a network of waterways connects the town.
-Treviso will take root in his aquatic nature with manufacturing products on the strength of the mills.
-And shaping its own urban structure on intricate flows of the channels.
+Anyway, the defensive walls of Treviso date back to XVIth century implemented by a hydraulic system.
+Thanks to this solution, they were able to flood the countryside as a further defense.
+Most of all, this art city was the prime market of the mainland to the nearby Venice with whom Treviso was connected with a network of waterways.
+During the medieval period and under the Venetian domination, the town will take root in its aquatic nature with manufacturing products on the strength of the mills and shaping its own urban structure on intricate flows of the channels.

-The earliest settlement dates back to the 14th and the 13th century BC.
-And the location was a fluvial island in the river Sile.
-Therefore, the town expands over the centuries to the surrounding areas.
-And also, the reclamation works made inhabitable part of the landscape.
+The earliest settlement dates back to XIVth and XIIIth century BC and the location was a fluvial island along the river Sile.
+Therefore, the town expands over the centuries to the surrounding areas where the reclamation works made inhabitable part of the landscape.
 Until the recent time, the river Sile that flows in the Veneto region was an important trading and communication route.
-Most of all, it connects with the Adriatic Sea.
-As a result, this gives the pleasant impression of a city whose history flows with the waterways that cross it.
+Most of all, it connects with the Adriatic Sea giving the pleasant impression of a city whose history flows with the waterways that cross it.

 The courteous city